LOADING ...

 But that's not why I to dedicate the song to the FBI.
 I

-mean, the job that they have to do is a drag.
-I mean, they
+mean, the job that have to do is a drag.
+I mean, they have

 to follow people around, you know.
-That's of their job.
+That's part of job.

 me around.

-I'm out on the highway and I'm down the road and I
+I'm out on the highway and I'm drivin' down the and I

 run out of gasoline.
-I pull over to the side of the road.
+I pull to the side of the road.
+They

-gotta pull over too - make believe they ran out, you
+gotta over too - make believe that they ran out, you

 know.

-I go to get some gasoline.
-They have to figure out
+I go to get gasoline.
+They have to figure out whether

-they should stick with the car or follow me.
-Suppose I
+should stick with the car or follow me.
+Suppose I don't

-Or if I fly on the airplanes, I could fly fare because I'm 12
+Or if I fly on the airplanes, I could fly half because I'm 12

 to 22.
-And they pay the full fare.
+And they gotta pay the fare.
 But the thing is that

-when you pay the fare, you have to get on the airplane
+when you pay the full fare, you to get on the airplane

-first, so that they know how seats are left over for the
+first, so that know how many seats are left over for the

 fare kids.
 Right?
 And sometimes there aren't any seats

-left over, and sometimes there are, but that doesn't that
+left over, and sometimes there are, but that doesn't mean

 you to go.

-Suppose that he gets on and up the last seat, so you can't
+Suppose that he gets on and fills up the last seat, so you

-get on.
-Then he gets off then you can get on.
-What's he
+get on. he gets off then you can get on.
+What's he gonna

 do?

 Well, it's a drag for him.
-But that's not why I to dedicate
+But not why I want to dedicate

 the to the FBI.

-During these hard and hard weeks, everybody always
+During these hard days and weeks, everybody always

-has it bad in a while.
-You know, you have a bad time of
+has it bad once in a while.
+You know, you a bad time of

-it, and you have a friend who says "Hey man, you
+it, and you always have a who says "Hey man, you

-got it that bad.
-Look at that guy."
+ain't got it that bad.
+Look at guy."
 And you at that

 guy, and he's got it worse than you.
-And it you feel
+And it makes you

-better that there's somebody that's got it than you.
+better that there's somebody got it worse than you.

-guy.
-Nobody's got it worse that guy.
+guy. got it worse than that guy.
 Nobody in the

 whole world.
-That guy...he's so alone in the world he
+That guy...he's so in the world that he

-even have a street to lay in for a truck to run him over.
+doesn't even have a to lay in for a truck to run him over.

-He's out there nothin'.
+He's out with nothin'.
 Nothin's happenin' for that cat.

 And all that he has to do to a little excitement in his